The Forbidden Corner – Visitor & Business Benefits

 In-app photo-sharing features linked to the user’s social media and online channels has helped to increase The Forbidden Corner’s social media presence and online profile.

-During June, eight Facebook posts referenced the app.
-These posts generated 112 likes and 62 shares.
-Other posts in June that did not reference the app averaged 18 likes and five shares.
+Over 100 Facebook posts have referenced the app.
+These posts generated 640 likes and 220 shares.
+Posts that did not reference the app averaged 16 likes and five shares.
 These findings demonstrate how effective social media activity linked to the app was in increasing the organisations social media profile.

 - Increased digital confidence

 The team’s digital marketing skills and ability to maximise the impact of the app were developed through a series of on-site and on-line training activities.

 Are you interested in creating your own gamified mobile app quest?
 We make it simple and cost effective.
 Get in touch to learn more and discuss your mobile app trail ideas, budgets and objectives.